 Cancer affects everyone in some way.
 In Alberta:

-The Tomorrow Project was formed to do something about these high rates.
+Alberta's Tomorrow Project (ATP) was formed to do something about these high rates.
 It is the largest research study ever undertaken in Alberta.
 The goal of the study is to find out more about what causes cancer and other chronic diseases, so they may be prevented in the future.

-Being part of the Tomorrow Project is a chance to make a difference in the future.
-The results from the study will be used to help find new ways to prevent cancer and other long-term health problems that will benefit future generations.
+The results from both the provincial and national studies will be used to help find new ways to prevent cancer and other long-term health problems that will benefit future generations.